edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

 After going to http://localhost:4000, we will be greeted by the GitHub authentication page.
-And after confirming the login we will be automatically redirected back to our local server, which will save the received user in the session and return obtained user name in the JSON response.
+And after confirming the login we will be automatically redirected back to our local server, which will save the received user in the session and return the obtained user name in the JSON response.

 We can also verify that everything is saved correctly by manually checking the database data.